igmoweb/acronyms/README.md

 - `FFS`: For Fuck Sake!
 - `FML`: Fuck My Life.
 Say this whenever webpack doesn't work after 3 hours of debugging.
 - `HM`: Human Made, a japanese clothing brand: https://humanmade.jp/.
 Visit it!
 They are great!
+- `I18N`: i18n, I don't have time to write it all. https://whatis.techtarget.com/definition/internationalization-I18N
 - `IIRC`: If I Recall Correctly.
 Said when you don't have idea of what you're talking about.
 - `IKR`: I know, right?
 Keep your ego high.
 - `LOL`: hahaha.
 Laughing Out Loud while you keep your face completely serious in front of your screen.